First written: Aug 2018, Last update: Sep 2022.

 Furthermore, even if we were to assume that non-existence could be the case, we would still end up with the conclusion that it actually cannot.
 For if non-existence were the case, then its being the case would, quite obviously, be a truth, which implies that this truth would at least (also) exist.
-And yet this truth is not nothing.
+And yet this truth is not nothing in the strictest sense.
 In other words, the hypothetical assumption of non-existence obtaining itself implies the existence of (more of) something.
-And such a supposedly empty state would in fact imply other properties as well, such as the property of being one (not two or more, as it contains no separation, nor zero, since it does exist by assumption), as well as the property of being free from contradictions (genuine contradictions could not possibly exist in any possible state of existence, much less one that is purportedly empty).
+And such a supposedly empty state would in fact imply other properties as well, such as the property of being free from contradictions (genuine contradictions could not possibly exist in any possible state of existence, much less one that is purportedly empty).
 Thus, even the notion of a state with no properties other than its mere being is incoherent.

 This may be considered an answer to why there is something rather than nothing: the alternative is simply incoherent, and hence logically impossible.
 Only “something” could conceivably be the case.
 And thus, contra Wittgenstein, the real mystery to explain is indeed how the world is, not that it is; to explain which properties the world has, not that it has any.